School Curriculum - Religion, Philosophy and Ethics

 Pupils have the opportunity to take trips to enhance their religious and cultural knowledge.

-Speakers and visitors into school are arranged when appropriate.
+Visitors are arranged when appropriate.

 Pupils are taken to appropriate revision conferences if available at GCSE and A-level.